Linda McIntosh

 Linda Laughlin McIntosh (born December 14, 1943) is a former politician in Manitoba, Canada.
 She was a member of the Legislative Assembly of Manitoba from 1990 to 1999, and a cabinet minister for most of this period.
-Among other awards and recognitions, McIntosh has received both the Queen Elizabeth II Golden Jubilee Medal and the Queen Elizabeth II Diamond Jubilee Medal, for her contributions to Canada.
+McIntosh has received the Queen Elizabeth II Golden Jubilee Medal and the Queen Elizabeth II Diamond Jubilee Medal.

 Early life

 McIntosh was born in Montreal, Quebec.
-She’s the daughter of Hugh Laughlin a career military officer (RCAF) and Gwen Ruth Hopper.
-She was educated in Canada and Europe, attending eleven different schools during the course of her elementary and high school education.
-In 1960 she graduated from Royal George High School in Greenfield Park, Quebec and moved to Manitoba (the province in which her parents were raised and to which they eventually retired) and began studies at St. John's College, University of Manitoba.
+She is the daughter of Hugh Laughlin a career military officer (RCAF) and Gwen Ruth Hopper.
+She was educated in Canada and Europe.
+In 1960 she graduated and began studies at St. John's College, University of Manitoba.
 McIntosh graduated with honors from the Manitoba Teachers' College in 1963.

 Personal life

-In 1988, She married Donald John McIntosh.
-McIntosh’s nephew Hugh McFadyen, is the former Leader of the Opposition in Manitoba, her grandfather John Bell Laughlin and her great grandfather Andrew Laughlin were also MLA’s in south western Manitoba.
+In 1988, she married Donald John McIntosh, whose nephew Hugh McFadyen is the former Leader of the Opposition in Manitoba.

+Her grandfather John Bell Laughlin and her great grandfather Andrew Laughlin were also MLA’s in south western Manitoba.

 Career

-Teacher, artist/illustrator, TV Commentator, School Board, Civil Service
+Early work

 McIntosh worked as an elementary school teacher and freelance commercial artist for several years, and was also a political commentator on CBC TV's Friday Night News "Week In Review" segment in 1985-86.
-She was the weekly cartoonist/illustrator for local Winnipeg Community Newspapers and the province wide Rupertsland News.
-She enjoyed a brief stint as an illustrator the Winnipeg Tribune prior to its untimely demise in 1980.

 McIntosh was elected as a school trustee in the Winnipeg region of St. James-Assiniboia in 1980, and served until 1989, becoming its first female chair in 1984.
 She was elected to serve as president of the Manitoba Association of School Trustees in the mid-eighties.

 In June 1988, she was hired as Special Assistant to Progressive Conservative leader Gary Filmon, who had become Manitoba's Premier the previous month.